testit-tms/api-client-python/docs/AutoTestsApi.md

 Get test results history for autotest

-<br>Use case  <br>User sets autotest internal (guid format) or global (integer format) identifier  <br>User sets getTestResultHistoryReportQuery (listed in the example)  <br>User runs method execution  <br>System search for test results using filters set by user in getTestResultHistoryReportQuery and id  <br>System returns the enumeration of test results
+ Use case   User sets autotest internal (guid format) or global (integer format) identifier   User sets getTestResultHistoryReportQuery (listed in the example)   User runs method execution   System search for test results using filters set by user in getTestResultHistoryReportQuery and id   System returns the enumeration of test results

 ### Example